 SPARTANBURG, S.C.
 (AP) _ A man with a history of drunken driving convictions pleaded guilty Monday to avoid a murder trial set to begin this week.

-Jerry Carruth, 55, who was brought into the courtroom in a wheelchair, admitted to a lesser charge of driving under the influence during a crash that resulted in death.
+Jerry Carruth, 55, who was brought into the courtroom in a wheelchair, admitted to driving under the influence during a crash that resulted in death.